-Taking the first step toward being a changemaker sometimes requires a little financial help from your friends.
-The Center for Social impact is that friend, providing students with access to multiple funding sources to help make their ideas a reality.
+Taking the first step toward being a changemaker sometimes requires a little financial boost.
+We offer access to multiple funding sources to help make your ideas a reality.

 With the Mironda Heston Grant, students propose and implement a customized project in a local or international community.
 The grant provides up to $2,500 and the opportunity to explore a life of humanitarian service.
 Learn more on the Mironda Heston Grant web page.

 Social Entrepreneurship Seed Funds help students take the first steps in launching their for-profit social businesses.
 Paired with mentoring and support from Center staff, students may use these funds for the initial start-up costs that might otherwise act as a barrier to changemaking.

 Big Idea Grants can help students answer the question, “What if?”
 What if I could sit down for coffee with a leading non-profit director to learn about how to launch and run a humanitarian organization?
 What if I could pay for that webinar or weekend training course to better understand poverty and community development?
 Big Idea Grants are small amounts of money that can lead to big change.

 Courses to Consider

 If you're interested in social entrepreneurship and innovation - even if you don't enroll in a major or minor - you'll want to add one or more of these courses to your list:

 LEAD 100 – Design Thinking for Social Impact

 LEAD 200 – Social Innovation